hudson155/osiris-ai/osiris-tracing/README.md

 ## Installation

-Included by default with both [osiris-core](../osiris-core) and [osiris-agentic](../osiris-agentic).
+Included by default with both [osiris-chat](../osiris-chat) and [osiris-agentic](../osiris-agentic).

 ## Events

 - `TraceEvent`:
   The outermost span.
-  Both the core module and the agentic framework will have this as the top level span.
+  Both the chat module and the agentic framework will have this as the top level span.
   You can access the string input and output.
 - `AgentEvent`:
   If using the agentic framework,